Russian attacks kill at least 6 in Ukraine while US peace plan is discussed

-Water, electricity and heat were knocked out in parts of the capital, Kyiv.
-Video footage posted to Telegram showed a large fire spreading in a nine-story residential building in Kyiv’s eastern district of Dniprovskyi.
+The Russian strikes knocked out water, electricity and heat in parts of Ukraine's capital, Kyiv.
+Video footage posted to Telegram showed a large fire spreading in a nine-story residential building in Kyiv’s eastern Dniprovskyi district.

-Mayor Vitalii Kitschko said two people were killed and five injured in Dniprovskyi and another residential building in the central Pechersk district was badly damaged.
+Mayor Vitalii Klitschko said two people were killed and five injured in Dniprovskyi and another residential building in the central Pecherskyi district was badly damaged.

+Liubov Petrivna, a 90-year-old resident of a damaged building in the Dniprovskyi district, told the AP “absolutely everything” in her apartment was shattered by the strike and “glass rained down” on her.

+Petrivna said she didn't believe in the peace plan now under discussion: "No one will ever do anything about it.
+Putin won’t stop until he finishes us off.”

-In a subsequent attack wave, four people were killed and three were injured in a strike on a nonresidential building in Kyiv’s western Svyatoshynyi district, according to the head of Kyiv city administration, Tymor Tkachenko.
+In a subsequent attack wave, four people were killed and three were injured in a strike on a nonresidential building in Kyiv’s western Sviatoshynyi district, according to the head of Kyiv city administration, Tymur Tkachenko.

 Ukraine’s energy ministry also said energy infrastructure had been hit, without describing the extent of the damage.
 Ukraine’s emergency services said six people, including two children, were injured in a Russian attack on energy and port infrastructure in Odesa region.